 - Trailer nose weight (see ‘Choosing the right towbar’ below).

-- Does your UK driver’s licence cover you for towing? – UK law differs for licences issued before and after 1 January 1997, with lower weight limits for the latter.
+- Does your UK driver’s licence cover you for towing? – UK law differs for licences issued before and after 1 January 1997.
+If you passed before 1997 you’re usually allowed to drive a vehicle and trailer combination up to 8,250kg maximum authorised mass (MAM).
+After 1997, you’re now allowed to tow trailers up to 3,500kg MAM.
 If in any doubt, contact DVLA for advice.
 And don’t worry if you need to tow heavier trailers: you can upgrade your licence by taking a Driver and Vehicle Standards Agency (DVSA) car and trailer driving test.

 Can You Tow With A Hybrid Or Electric Car?

 With 2030 now set as the date for sales of new petrol and diesel cars to end, hybrid and electric cars are growing in popularity on UK roads.
 Inevitably, drivers will still want to fit towbars and tow box trailers, horseboxes and caravans.

 Unfortunately, most electric cars can’t currently tow and some can’t even be fitted with a towbar!
 This is primarily because most electric car manufacturers simply aren’t getting type approval for their vehicles.
 Typically, this is because of electric vehicles’ weight, the characteristics of their regenerative braking systems and the cars’ range.

 There are exceptions – including Tesla’s Model X – but not many.
 In practice, it’s hybrid cars, including a few plug-in hybrids (PHEVs) such as Volvo’s XC60 Recharge T8 or Land Rover’s Defender P400e, that look set to be towing’s new darlings.